 This article is for Account Owners, Project Managers, and Translators.

-Context is not dynamic, unlike with HTML context, meaning the translations are not updated in the context panel in real-time.
-However, context can be generated when translations are inserted and saved.
+Visual context for IDML and INDD files is not dynamic, unlike HTML context, meaning that the translations are not updated in the context panel in real-time.

-- In the CAT Tool, within the Context tab, click Generate document with latest [language] translations.
+- In the CAT Tool, within the Context tab, click the Refresh Translations button.

 - Switch between the source and target language by clicking the language name.

-- To update with new translations, save the new translations and click Generate document with latest [language] translations again.
+- To update with new translations, save the new translations and click Refresh Translations again.

 Considerations

-Adobe InDesign visual context is a hybrid, meaning it's neither static nor dynamic.
+Visual context for IDML files is a hybrid, meaning it's neither static nor dynamic.
 Translations do not populate in real time, but a snapshot of translations can display with user generation.
 However, in any case, visual context never perfect, so it should never be regarded as the source of truth for a linguist's translation.
-The previews will not guarantee how the final output will look once the IDML is reimported into Adobe as a IDD file.
+The previews will not guarantee how the final output will look once the IDML is reimported into Adobe as an INDD file.
 As a result, the translated file will typically need DTP after translation.
 This is handled by designers after the translated files are downloaded by the content owners.